STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence: Stabilized Taylor Orthogonal Runge--Kutta (STORK)

-An immediate issue is that the $s$-stage ROCK4 requires $s$ NFEs for updating $1$ super-step, and in practice, $s$ usually needs to be chosen to be around $10$ to $50$.
-Thus, an unacceptable NFE count for us, so we must modify the method to reduce the NFE in each super-step.
+Despite the success of SRK methods in classical numerical analysis, a fatal issue when applying them on diffusion and flow-matching model sampling is that an $s$-stage SRK method requires $s$ NFEs for updating $1$ super-step.
+In practice, $s$ usually needs to be chosen to be around $10$ to $50$, leading to an inordinate NFE count.
+As shown in Table~\ref{tab:ablation_rk_srk}, naive application of SRK4 to the CIFAR-10~\citep{krizhevsky2009learning} dataset results in very poor sampling results, especially in the range of small NFEs.
+Therefore, a mechanism to reduce the NFE count must be applied for the SRK methods to become practical.